osrf/gazebo_design/physics_params/physics_params.md

 Each of gazebo's physics engines has many parameters for setting physical properties of models (e.g. inertia, surface stiffness, joint damping) and numerical properties of solvers (e.g. iterations, tolerance).
-Traditionally, we have manually added physics parameters to the Gazebo API in the form of Get/Set functions in the physics class, fields in protobuf messages, and elements in the sdformat description.
+These parameters are explicitly defined in multiple levels of the API, including Get/Set functions in the physics class, fields in protobuf messages, and elements in the sdformat description.
-This is not a scalable approach, as it would require unreasonable effort to add all parameters to the API.
-Additionally any changes to protobuf messages break ABI, and thus can only be done on new major versions.

-The goal of this design is to specify an interface for getting and setting physics parameters in a scalable manner without breaking API/ABI when parameters are added or removed.
+Explicit definition allows for better documentation and type safety, though it increases the effort required to add new parameters and causes physics API changes to affect downstream tools (such as `gz physics`).

+When adding and testing new parameters, it would be convenient to have API mechanisms that allow the use of implicit parameters, or parameters that aren't explicitly defined.
+Using new parameters in the way should not break API or ABI.
+This will simplify development and testing of new features.
+Once parameters are accepted and widely used, they should be defined explicitly in the API with documentation and the type declared.

 ### Requirements